 The Red Bar – In the laid back beach town of Grayton Beach and owned by the same family as Louis Louis.
 A local favorite for 20 of more years.
 Live music at night. $$$$

 Bud & Alley’s – Just the same as when I was a child!
 This Seaside restaurant is right on the beach so has pretty views.
-They also serve breakfast and have a rooftop bar. $$$$
+You can dine in the (nicer) restaurant or order at the bar and eat on the rooftop tables with a great ocean view.
+They also serve breakfast. $$$$

 Stinky’s Fish Camp – Family-friendly restaurant in Santa Rosa known for their fresh seafood and oysters. $$$